Dinner Planner - Meal Planner with Grocery Shopping List

 Clean up should be fun and involve everyone.
 Although dishwashers have replaced the joys of “you wash & I’ll dry,” there are still many chores that kids can enjoy doing together.

-Start off by making delicious french toast for breakfast.
+Start off by making delicious French toast for breakfast.
 Lay out the bread, butter, eggs, milk, vanilla and cinnamon.
 While kids enjoy the taste of cinnamon, point out that cinnamon is one of the most healthiest spices we can use and is filled with protective antioxidants.

 Let kids learn how to gently crack the eggs into a bowl and add the rest of the ingredients, mixing it all together with a wire whisk.
 Next show how easy it is to dip the bread into the egg mixture, covering both sides, and then cooking in a heated skillet.